Smoothieware/Smoothie-video-tutorials/005-providing-logic-power/synopsis.md

 One way to do this, is to provide 5V power via the 5V power input {show}.
 This is a good option for example if your power supply has an available 5V output.

 Another way is to install the voltage regulator on your board.
 This will take the 12 or 24v power provided to the stepper motors, and convert it to 5V. [http://smoothieware.org/voltageregulator].
 It requires soldering the component {show}.
+NOTE : On the v2 and v2-pro, the vreg will be on-board, and on the v2-mini, there will be no spot for a vreg, so this needs to be modified to reflect that.

 These are the three ways to power your microcontroller.